Mariella Ahrens: Personal life

-In 1999, Ahrens gave birth to her daughter Isabella Maria in a relationship with Croatian derivative trader Dragan Banić.
+In 1999, Ahrens gave birth to her daughter Isabella Maria Ahrens in a relationship with Croatian derivative trader Dragan Banić.

 In 2001, Ahrens married investment banker Jost Paffrath.
-One year later, they separated, and divorced in 2004.
+One year later they separated and divorced in 2004.

-On 12 December 2006, Ahrens married Patrick Graf von Faber-Castell in a civil ceremony in New York City, New York.
-Although she has since been called "Countess von Faber-Castell", she continues to call herself Ahrens.
+On 12 December 2006, Ahrens married Patrick Alexander Hubertus Graf von Faber-Castell, born in Düsseldorf on 4 June 1965, in a civil ceremony in New York City, New York.
+Although she has since been called "Countess von Faber-Castell", she continued to call herself Ahrens.
 The couple met each other at the wedding of Verona and Franjo Pooth in Vienna in September 2005 and was engaged since September 2006.
-The church wedding took place on 7 July 2007 at the Martin Luther Church in Stein at Nuremberg.
+The church wedding took place on 7 July 2007 at the Martin Luther Church in Schloss Stein, at Stein, Nuremberg.
 Ahrens' daughter was adopted by Patrick Graf von Faber-Castell.
-Their daughter Lucia was born in March 2007.
+Their daughter Lucia Marie Christina was born in Berlin on 24 March 2007.
 On 5 November 2012, the couple announced their split "due to different views of life".
+They divorced in 2015.